-"In terms of regulation, I think our state agencies are doing the best job with the information they have to make sure that both the public is protected and that we have those tools available to ensure public health on our public and private lands," Fujishin said.
+Fujishin: “But in terms of regulation, I think our state agencies are doing the best job with the information they have to make sure that both the public is protected and that we have those tools available to ensure public health on our public and private lands.”

 Fujishin says the ballot measure doesn’t adequately define aerial spraying.

-"It’s defined in the measure as any aerial method and that, in our view, could include any method that allows spray particles to move through the air, including our ground powered and hand powered sprayer technologies," he said.
+Fujishin: “It’s defined in the measure as any aerial method and that, in our view, could include any method that allows spray particles to move through the air, including our ground powered and hand powered sprayer technologies.”

 Supporters of the measure say it applies to aerial pesticides sprayed from airplanes, helicopters and drones.
-But, Fujishin says that isn't made clear in the measure's actual language.
+But, Fujishin says,

-Fujishin is also troubled by language in the measure which establishes “local rights” and authorizes, “direct action by person if county or courts fail to enforce law.”
-That provision has also raised concern from Lincoln County Sheriff Curtis Landers, who has appeared on local radio ads urging voters to reject the measure.
+Fujishin is also troubled by language in the measure which establishes “local rights” and authorizes, quote, “direct action by person if county or courts fail to enforce law.”, unquote.
+That provision has also raised concern from the Lincoln County Sheriff.

-"This measure is a real threat to our public safety.
-It allows anybody to take the law into their own hands to enforce these new regulations and grants legal immunity to any actions, even criminal ones," he says in the spot.
+“This measure is a real threat to our public safety.
+It allows anybody to take the law into their own hands to enforce these new regulations and grants legal immunity to any actions, even criminal ones.”

 Maria Souse is with Citizens for a Healthy County, which supports the measure.

-"That’s one of the things that our ordinance does, our measure, is bring the people into this whole picture, with rights, with legal rights to say something about their health and safety, which is something that, constitutionally, government is supposed to insure for them," she said.
+Souse: “That’s one of the things that our ordinance does, our measure, is bring the people into this whole picture, with rights, with legal rights to say something about their health and safety, which is something that, constitutionally, government is supposed to insure for them.”

 The Lincoln County Board of Commissioners and the Newport City Council oppose measure 21-177.
 The City Council of Yachats supports it.